-Before buying a home, you will need to choose your team.
-This starts with your real estate agent.
-But your mortgage loan officer can be almost as important to the project.
+Before buying a home, you will need to choose who you’re going to work with through the homebuying process.
+This starts with your real estate agent, though your mortgage loan officer can be almost as important.
 They can advise you on refinancing or home equity loans if you already own a home.
-Once you have a loan expert you can trust and depend on, you will rely on that person for years.
+Once you have a loan expert you can trust, you will likely rely on that person for years.

 Definition of Bank and Mortgage Company